 This is a lush, fluffy anhydrous facial indulgence.
-Its blend of shea butter + prickly pear oil + wheatgerm oil and I choice this particular oils for their skin healing properties, including high vitamin E content.
+Its blend of shea butter + prickly pear oil + wheatgerm oil and I choose this particular oils for their skin healing properties, including high vitamin E content.

 I wanted to formulate an effective anhydrous whipped cream to help moisturise + nourish + soften during the colder months and fade skin pigmentation, however this is light enough to use after the winter season and I have every intention of doing just that.